Home

 Incumbent vs rivals

 The next challenge stems from the disagreement between Openreach and alternative networks.
-Openreach has long campaigned for them to be given automatic upgrade rights, so they gain permission to access buildings in order to convert their existing copper cables inside MDUs to fibre optic ones (at present they can only make changes to the copper network).
+Openreach has long campaigned for automatic upgrade rights, so they gain permission to access buildings in order to convert their existing copper cables inside MDUs to fibre optic ones (at present they can only make changes to the copper network).

 The issue of automatic upgrade rights in MDUs sounds fair and logical, but rivals have already warned that this must not result in a situation that grants special access to Openreach – without also affording opponents a fair level of comparable accessibility.
 Doing so, they warn, could risk handing the incumbent an unfair competitive advantage (here).